-- In Pokemon, this is the standard way of dealing with Dragon-types, since the only other type that's super-effective against them is their own (or, starting with Generation VI, the Fairy type).
+- In Pokémon, this is the standard way of dealing with Dragon-types, since the only other type that's super-effective against them is their own (or, starting with Generation VI, the Fairy type).
 You will want something else for Reshiram, Dialga, Palkia, and Kyurem, however.
 Ice is also super-effective against Grass, Ground and Flying types, which makes it even better for dealing with Dragon/Flying and Dragon/Ground Pokemon such as Dragonite and Garchomp.

-- In Mass Effect, a secret research lab is built in high mountains on a permanently frozen planet, the idea being that if anything goes wrong, the cold would stop whatever they create from leaving the labs.
+- A secret research lab is built in high mountains on a permanently frozen planet, the idea being that if anything goes wrong, the cold would stop whatever they create from leaving the labs.
 In case of an emergency, the doors are locked and the power cut off, and after a week or so, cleanup teams with arctic gear can take care of the frozen mess.

-- Another example: Cryo and Snowblind rounds freeze targets solid with predictable results.
+- Cryo and Snowblind rounds freeze targets solid with predictable results.
 This is one way to keep Krogans from regenerating and coming at you again.

 - In Magicka Ice and Frost are both 2 elements you can use.

-- The Legend Of Zelda has the Ice Arrows, which freezes enemies upon contact.
+- The Legend of Zelda has the Ice Arrows, which freezes enemies upon contact.
 Weaker enemies will be killed the moment they're thawed out, while stronger enemies will need either another Ice Arrow or to be dealt with up-close.
 A Link to the Past uses an Ice Rod instead of Ice Arrows.
 The Wind Waker gives you the option of using an Ice Arrow to freeze the enemy and then using the Skull Hammer to smash the enemy to pieces for an instant kill.
 Even on Darknuts if you're quick enough.

 - Mortal Kombat: Sub-Zero, being An Ice Person in general, hands out plenty of these as Finishing Moves.